linfanf/linfanf.github.io/_pages/research.md

 Gradient Estimation for Stochastic Networks.
 With Peter Glynn.

-Previously as a Biomechanical Engineer
+Previously, as a Biomechanical Engineer...
 ======
 Sensory-Motor Systems of Copepods Involved in Their Escape from Suction Feeding.
 [Integrative and Comparative Biology, 2015, Vol. 55 Is.
 1](https://academic.oup.com/icb/article/55/1/121/617941).
 With Jeannette Yen, David Murphy and Donald Webster.